gokulapap/Reconator/README.md

 Reconator runs each check as a separate task.
 A new result can start more useful tasks.
 Results are cleaned, joined, saved, and reused instead of being left as separate tool output files.

-> **Use Reconator only on targets you own or have clear permission to test.** You must confirm permission when you create a scan.
-Reconator checks the allowed target list before it runs a task.
-You are still responsible for setting the correct allowed target list and safe scan limits.

 ## What works today

 Reconator can: